 Veterinary Medicine Services

-The Medicine Department at AAERC serves the needs of your pet through referral to Dr. Matthew Woodruff, our Medicine Resident.
+The Medicine Department at AAERC serves the needs of your pet through referral to Dr. Matthew Woodruff, our Medicine Registrar.
 Dr. Woodruff accepts patients for neurological workups, oncology including chemotherapy, internal medicine, ultrasonography, endoscopy and bronchoscopy, and complex medical cases.

 The usual process for referrals is first to obtain a referral letter from your regular Veterinarian, who will email or fax this to us at AAERC.
 Your regular Veterinarian will ask you to give us a phone call during business hours to make an appointment for a consultation to see Dr. Woodruff, who will spend time with you discussing your pet’s needs.